2504822K/2504822Ksonicarts.io/Week1.md

 - Build a system for generating music algorithmically.
 - Provide user interfaces to influence and interact with the generative process of the music.

+### Reflection

 The ideas I came up with were often inspired by various pieces of music or audiovisual pieces I had watched or listened to.
 Some ideas were based on sounds that I liked and wanted to emulate.
 Sometimes my ideas were too ambitious when I compared them to factors such as the timeline, the workload of a fourth year student, as well as my own skills in whichever techonlogy or genre of music I was envisioning.

 ### For example, of the ideas in the picture above:
-- The text to speech idea was inspired by an album by Lucy Liyou.
+- The text to speech idea was inspired by an album by Lucy Liyou called Welfae/Practice [Welfare/Practice](https://www.youtube.com/watch?v=moMSYxjvRZg&list=OLAK5uy_nA1YFV0j9MI7FPBmBpOS99jDdznl29Nuo&index=2&ab_channel=LucyLiyou-Topic)
 - The Granular synthesiser and the Algorithmic composition tool ideas were too amibtious for my current skill level.
 Infact I was not even sure how to start building an algorithmic composition tool.
   [Next Page ⮕](https://2504822k.github.io/mysonicartsdocumentation.io/Week2.html)